 Either to set up an appointment or to answer any questions you may have.
 You can call or text me on 07905774276 or if you would prefer to use a landline, I can be contacted on 0208 942 1069 or, you can click here to send me an email.

-Generally, I am available daytime and evenings Monday to Wednesday and Friday, rarely on Thursdays and not on weekends.
+Generally, I am available daytime and evenings Monday to Friday, and not on weekends.

 Training, qualifications & experience

 - BACP Register approved

 - Skills Certificate in CBT